 (2 credits) Continuation of AGT 120.
 Soil organic matter and its functions in the soil are discussed.
-Water conservation, soil management and drainage or irrigation practices are covered.
+Water conservation, soil management and

 BASIC BUILDING PRINCIPLES/ELECTRICAL (2 credits) Selection of building materials and construction.
 The design and construction concepts of livestock, storage and feed handling facilities is presented.
 Basic farm wiring including calculation of wattage, voltage and wiring size.